 Finding the Correct War Diaries

 Unfortunately, a number of Indian Army war diaries have been lost or destroyed.
 Despite this, many units have over five years of records to consult, though very few war diaries survive for units which served in India during the First World War.
 However, a lot survive for units which served in the Third Anglo-Afghan War (1919) and Waziristan Campaigns (1919-1922).

 The war diaries of First World War units are held at the National Archives in London.
 They are contained within the series WO 95, with the WO standing for War Office.
 The war diaries of Indian units which served in France, Mesopotamia (Iraq) and East Africa have been digitized and are available to download from the National Archives’ website for a small fee.
 The war diaries of Indian units which served at Gallipoli can be viewed on Ancestry.
 War diaries for units which served in North Africa, Palestine, Syria, Salonika, Turkey post-war, Aden and India haven’t been digitized and can only be viewed at the National Archives.
-I offer a copying service for these records.
 If you are looking for a war diary to an Indian infantry or cavalry regiment see my links below.
 If not then the link below will take you to the relevant search page.